 Measurement:

-- To find the faulty component in the multistage amplifier there are five steps that generally followed.
+- To find the faulty component in the multistage amplifier there are five steps that are generally followed.

 Step1: Perform power check